tbaums/dcos-mandt-labs/labs/3 - DCOS-Monitoring-labs/README.md

 ### Credits:

-Original courseware developed by Mark F. Johnson of Mesosphere.
+Original courseware developed by Dan Mennell of Mesosphere.